-USA vs China: The global competition for hearts, minds and wallets
+The US and China: The global competition for hearts, minds, and wallets

-The strategic rivalry between the USA and China has long gone beyond geopolitical and military competition.
+USA and China – The strategic rivalry has long gone beyond geopolitical and military competition.
 It is evolving into a multifaceted battle for global influence and is steadily gaining importance.
-This competition now encompasses soft power, economic relations, cultural appeal, and digital supremacy alike.
+This competition now encompasses soft power, economic relations, as well as cultural appeal and digital dominance alike.

-The following article provides a comprehensive analysis and highlights how both superpowers are strategically building their positions.
-Both are determined to win the hearts, minds, and wallets of the global community for themselves in a lasting way.
+The following article provides a comprehensive analysis and highlights how both superpowers strategically build their positions.
+Both are determined to win the hearts, minds, and wallets of the global community in a sustainable way.

 The rivalry of soft power

-The use of soft power, which is based on attraction and persuasion rather than coercion, is becoming increasingly important.
+The use of soft power, which relies on attraction and persuasion rather than coercion, is gaining significant importance.
 It has become a crucial arena in the strategic competition between the USA and China.
-China now attaches as much importance to soft power as it does to its military and economic strength.
+China now assigns soft power as much importance as its military and economic strength.

-China's leadership increasingly sees soft power as a key instrument for its global ambitions and interests.
-Beijing's focus on soft power continues to grow as the Asian nation seeks to convince the world of its peaceful intentions.
-At the same time, China is striving to credibly demonstrate its commitment to sustainable and peaceful development.
+China’s leadership increasingly views soft power as a central instrument for its global ambitions and interests.
+Beijing’s focus on soft power continues to grow, as the Asian nation seeks to convince the world of its peaceful intentions.
+At the same time, China strives to credibly demonstrate its commitment to sustainable and peaceful development.

-China has become a major player in the soft power sector thanks to several key factors:
+China has become a major player in the field of soft power thanks to several key factors:

 - The ambitious Belt and Road Initiative (BRI)